Note

 aircraft MPEG2

-Full Interlacing-But Really Progressive!
+Full Interlacing-But Really Field-Shifted Progressive!

 Frame pattern: IIIIIIII with jaggies, but when double-rate deinterlaced, you get duplicated frames eg 11223344556677

-(with very slight differences).
 This is very similar to Progressive Segmented Frame (PSF) mentioned below.

 What looks like a fully interlaced file can actually be progressive, would you believe it.
+This would have been created

-effect will be the same, except that you’ll have duplicates, which isn’t an issue because the frame rate has doubled.
+which isn’t an issue because the frame rate has doubled.

-Example file of a Progressive file that looks interlaced:
+Examples file of a Progressive file that looks interlaced:

 •